 BREAKING – Ted and Sheila Bennett have done it.
-In a dramatic finish, this couple has officially watched an entire movie with subtitles without falling asleep.
+In a stunning turn, this couple has officially finished a movie with subtitles without falling asleep.
 The film of choice?
 Swedish blockbuster “The Whispers of The Valley,” a provocative coming of age story about a young girl with a club foot who travels the country in search of her estranged father.

 “The story sounded alright I guess,” said Ted.
 “But as soon as I heard the word “subtitles,” I just looked over at Sheila and gave her this look like ‘are we really going to try this?’”

 Try they did.
 It looked for a moment like they weren’t going to make it.
-In the middle of the second act, during the father’s 6 minute monologue, Sheila’s eyes grew heavy and, as everybody knows, once Sheila is out, Ted is quick to follow.
-Just as she began to shut her eyes, little Frida, the film’s lead, delivered the film’s heartbreaking tagline:
+In the middle of the second act, during the father’s 6-minute monologue, Sheila’s eyes grew heavy and (as everybody knows) once Sheila is out, Ted is quick to follow.
+But just as she began to shut her eyes, little Frida, the film’s lead, delivered the film’s heartbreaking tagline: